mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/1_NRlqiZGQdsIyAu0KzP7LaQ.png?raw=true)

-The 3rd quartile (Q3) is positioned at .675 SD (std deviation, sigma) for a normal distribution.
+The 3rd quartile (Q3) is positioned at 0.675 SD (standard deviation, sigma) for a normal distribution.
 The IQR (Q3 - Q1) represents 2 x 0.675 SD = 1.35 SD.
 The outlier fence is determined by adding Q3 to 1.5 x IQR, i.e., .675 SD + 1.5 x 1.35 SD = 2.7 SD.
-This level would declare 0.7\% of the measurements to be outliers.
+This level would declare 0.7% of the measurements to be outliers.

 {% highlight python %}
 x = randn(10000)